Book A New Way of Seeing Art History in 57 Works - Thames & Hudson

 What makes great art truly exceptional?
 Why do some works resonate through generations, century after century?
 From Botticelli's Birth of Venus to Picasso's Guernica, some paintings and sculptures have become so famous that they are part of who we are, so much so that we no longer truly see them.
 We take their greatness for granted; our eyes have become almost outdated.
 We need a new way of seeing.

-Discontent with traditional interpretations of these masterpieces, focused solely on art history rather than the art itself, Kelly Grovier has shifted the focus from the revered works—from the Terracotta Army of the First Emperor Qin to Frida Kahlo's self-portraits.
-What did she find?
+Discontent with traditional interpretations of these masterpieces, focused solely on art history rather than the art itself, Kelly Grovier has shifted the focus from the surface of revered works—from the Terracotta Army of the First Emperor Qin to Frida Kahlo's self-portraits.
+What has she found?
 The key to their enduring power to move and delight us.
-She discovered that every truly great work is connected to an undervalued detail, an grandeur of unfamiliarity that ignites it from within.
+She discovered that every truly great work is connected to an undervalued detail, an expansiveness of unfamiliarity that ignites it from within.

-The new perspective sheds fresh light on some of the most famous works in art history, daring to highlight in each individual, often overlooked detail, the key to the greatness of the piece.
-Kelly Grovier, one of the most exciting new voices in cultural criticism, offers an in-depth analysis of enduring masterpieces, often presenting them alongside comparative works, encouraging us to look deeply to see the richness and oddity of the “eye-catching detail” that offers clues to the true meaning of the work.
+The new perspective sheds fresh light on some of the most famous works in art history, daring to highlight in each individual, often overlooked detail, which is the key to the greatness of the piece.
+Kelly Grovier, one of the most exciting new voices in cultural criticism, offers an in-depth analysis of enduring masterpieces, often presenting them alongside comparative works, encouraging us to look deeply to see the richness and oddity of the “eye-catching” element that offers clues to the true meaning of the work.

 Thames & Hudson was founded in 1949 by Walter and Eva Neurath.
 Their greatest passion and mission was to create a “museum without walls” and to make the world of art and leading scholarly research accessible to a broad audience.
 To reflect international perspectives, the company's name combined the rivers flowing through London and New York, represented in its logo by two dolphins symbolizing friendship and intelligence, one facing east, the other west, suggesting a connection between the Old World and the New.